CS-410/pl-fshack-infant/README.rst

     end, all the arguments for a given supported internal FreeSurfer app are themselves specified at the plugin level with this flag.
-These arguments MUST be contained within single quotes (to protect them from the shell) and the quoted string MUST start with the required keyword 'ARGS: '.
+These arguments MUST be contained within single quotes (to protect them from the shell) AND curly brackets (to protect from Python).
 If the FS app does not require additional CLI arguments, then this flag can be safely omitted.

     [-h|--help]
     If specified, show help message.